 The Faculty of Liberal Arts & Professional Studies (LA&PS) Writing Prizes are open to all kinds of writing (except creative writing) from undergraduate students enrolled in LA&PS courses, including case studies, administrative/executive reports, reviews of all kinds, non-fiction prose, and formal essays.
 There are five categories: first through fourth year and also Undergraduate Thesis/Major Research Project.* Digital Assignments should be submitted to the LA&PS Digital Composition Prize.

 Please nominate your student’s paper using the year level of your course (not of your student).
 For example, a 4th year student writing in WRIT 2004 would be nominated in the 2nd year category.
-Eligible papers will come from courses offered during the Summer 2020, Fall 2020 and Winter 2021 terms.
+Eligible papers will come from courses offered during the Summer 2022, Fall 2022 and Winter 2023 terms.

 *Undergraduate Thesis / Major Research Project:

 An undergraduate Major Research Project will normally be the primary assignment of a 4th year Directed Reading course (e.g. WRIT 4900, “Special Topics in Professional Writing”).
 Papers in this category should be 30-45 pages in length, exclusive of Works Cited etc. Shorter papers (< 30 pages) should be entered in the standard 4th year category.

 An undergraduate thesis will normally be the primary assignment of a named 4th year Honours Thesis course (e.g. EN 4099, “Honours Thesis”).
 It should be approximately 45-70 pages in length, exclusive of works cited and other scholarly apparatus.

 You may save your nomination and continue at a later time, if required.

 Winners can be found online at Noteworthy, the LA&PS Writing Prize journal.